EmilJohns1/idatt2105-project-backend/README.md

   <li>The ability to set environment variables</li>
 </ul>

 Setting an environment variable is done by running `set KEYSTORE_PASSWORD=changeit` (Windows) or by `export KEYSTORE_PASSWORD=changeit` (Unix).
-If, for whatever reason, you are unable to set variables, you can edit the docker-compose.yml file and replace each occurence of `${KEYSTORE_PASSWORD}` with you password (replace the entire thing).
+If, for whatever reason, you are unable to set variables, you can edit the docker-compose.yml file and replace each occurence of `${KEYSTORE_PASSWORD}` with your password (replace the entire thing).

 The following environment variables are needed:
 <ul>